sebastian-hofstaetter/teaching/advanced-information-retrieval/Lecture 9 - Closed Captions.md

 *14.02 seconds*

 ### **21** Different legal systems
-So first about what you need to consider in the legal domain is that you have very different legal systems which vary a lot from nation to nation and broad overall you can say there are two systems:the statute law system and the case law system.
+So first about what you need to consider in the legal domain is that you have very different legal systems which vary a lot from nation to nation and broad overall you can say there are two systems: the statute law system and the case law system.
 In the statutes law, the statutes and legal regulatories are the primary information source, and therefore it is really important if you want to solve an new legal case that you find relevant statutes and legal regulatories to this case, and this system is mostly in European countries and different to this system there's the case law system where precedent cases so like prior cases which are already decided by court, are the primary source for legal evidence and not legal regulatories.
 So in those systems it is really important to find all the prior cases to your case which you want to solve.
 And this system mainly is in the Canada, in US or in Australia.

 *69.36 seconds*